microsoft/nni/docs/en_US/WindowsLocalMode.md

 >...cannot be loaded because running scripts is disabled on this system.

-### Trial failed with missing DLL in cmd or PowerShell
+### Trial failed with missing DLL in command line or PowerShell

 This error caused by missing LIBIFCOREMD.DLL and LIBMMD.DLL and fail to install SciPy.
-Using anaconda python(64-bit) can solve it.
+Using Anaconda or Miniconda with Python(64-bit) can solve it.
 >ImportError: DLL load failed

 ### Trial failed on webUI